colinshaw1/portfolio-project-4/README.md

 • As a user, you want to be able to click on any link on the website to go to the source destination with no errors.

 • As a user, you want to be able to fill out a comment and submit it with no issues.

+• As a user you want to be able to register, login and logout.

+• As a user you want to be able to like and comment on a post.

 Strategy Plane
+---
 Filmblog was created and designed for movie lovers to have a safe and secure environment to share their thoughts on the film.
-Anyone can comment on a post and it will have to be approved by the moderator.
-Users have to be approved by the admin before getting a login.
-Once logged in they can post about any movie.
+Anyone can comment or like on a blog post.
+Users must be registered to leave a comment or like a post.
+Comments have to be approved by admin.

 Scope Plane
+--

 •	Created in Django

-• Home page has one clickable link for Film Blog logo
+• Home page has clickable links for Film Blog logo, Register and Login or Logout once logged in

+• Like button for liking posts.

 • To open each article there is a Read More button which will open the whole article